Yellowen/Owrang/docs/dev/docs.dev.install.restore_from_backup.md

 ---
 {
-	"_label": "Restoring From ERPNext Backup"
+	"_label": "Restoring From Owrang Backup"
 }
 ---